Again, The Snake Bridegroom

-The tale is related to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband, and shares motifs with other tales of the region, like Hungarian The Serpent Prince and Romanian Trandafiru.
+The tale is related to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband, and shares motifs with other tales of the region, like Hungarian The Serpent Prince and Romanian Trandafiru and Enchanted Balaur.

+Translations

+The tale was also translated to English as The girl who got married to a snake and to French as Encore un serpent nouveau marié.

 Summary

 A childless queen prays to God for a child, even if it is a snake.
 God answers her prayers and a snake child is born.
 They raise the child for years and finally the snake talks to its parents: he wants a bride.
 His parents arrange a marriage for him with a peasant girl and they marry.
 Some time later, the girl appears pregnant and the queen questions how that is possible if her son is a snake.
 The girl reveals her husband takes off the snake skin at night and becomes a handsome man.
 The queen delights at this information and tells her daughter-in-law she should burn the snakeskin to keep him in human form for good.